 Tom et Nelly (Risque-Tout #8, 1956)

 By 1955, Uderzo, Charlier, Goscinny and Jean Hébrard founded their own syndicate, resulting in two agencies: Édifrance and Édipresse.
 At the same time, Uderzo and Goscinny created 'Bill Blanchart', a realistic series for La Libre Junior, and they also succeeded Christian Godard on 'Benjamin et Benjamine' .
-Uderzo drew 'Clairette', written by Charlier, in 1957 before making his debut in magazine Tintin in the following year.
+Uderzo drew 'Clairette', a feature written by Charlier, in 1957 before making his debut in magazine Tintin in the following year.
 It was here that 'Oumpah-Pah' was finally published, as well as the new series 'Poussin et Poussif', 'La Famillle Moutonet' and 'La Famille Cokalane'.

 In 1959 the Edifrance team launched a new magazine, called Pilote.
 Uderzo was there from the start with no less than two series.
 The first was the realistic aviation series 'Tanguy et Laverdure', written by Charlier, the second 'Astérix', written by Goscinny.
 This last series, about a small Gaule from a well-known little Gaulish village which keeps resisting the Roman occupation, soon developed into the most popular comic in France.